What should I do if my college/university has charged me with a Title IX violation?

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 See Office for Civil Rights Title IX and Sex Discrimination.
 Sexual harassment and sexual violence (including rape and sexual assault) are considered discrimination under Title IX when "so severe, pervasive, and objectively offensive that it effectively bars the victim's access to an educational opportunity or benefit. " Davis v.
 Monroe County Bd. of Educ., 526 U.S. 633 (1999).

-- You have the right to a “prompt, fair and impartial” investigation and resolution.
+You have the right to a “prompt, fair and impartial” investigation and resolution.
 Every College and University, whether public or private, must provide an equitable process to both the complainant and the accused.
 See Campus SaVE Act.
+IT IS IMPORTANT TO NOTE THAT THE RULES GOVERNING TITLE IX SEXUAL MISCONDUCT PROCEEDINGS MAY CHANGE FOLLOWING NOTICE AND COMMENT PERIOD DUE TO SECRETARY OF EDUCATION BETSY DEVOS’ PROPOSALS.
+The changes will enhance protections for the accused in important ways, but may take away equally important remedies for complainants and survivors.
+This page will be edited as needed pursuant to any rule changes impacting complainants and respondents.

 Does Title IX Apply to My Educational Institution?